omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ![Image](../doc_files/plugin_images/LocalContexts_itemEdit.png)

 Edit an item, then go to the "Local Contexts" tab at the top of the item editing screen.
-You then assign a LC project to a specific metadata field.
+You then assign a LC Project to a specific metadata field.

 ![Image](../doc_files/plugin_images/LocalContexts_itemElement.png)